robert-laws/robert-laws.github.io/my_collections/_developer_portfolio/introduction.md

 #### Technologies Used

 I hadn't done too much work with a Static Site Generator (SSG) - this project gives me this opportunity.
 The benefits of a SSG are many, including diminished security risks, fast page loads, and use of sophisticated and well-supported software.
-I chose Jekyll as the main technology for this project - primarily because it is supported on Github Pages, where I want to host the site.
+I chose Jekyll as the main technology for this project - primarily because it is supported on GitHub Pages, where I want to host the site.
 Since I will likely be the only person working with the codebase, the limitations of using a SSG are not so significant.
 The content will mostly be written with markdown - and it's good to get into regular use of markdown, so that's an added bonus.

 #### Requirements and Considerations